Geek-Tekina/DSA---Babbar---NOtes/graphs/5_union-find.md

         if(parent[item] == -1)  return item;
         findParent(parent[item]);
     }

+    // and hence this is how we use UNION-FIND to detect cycle and find MST (later on) for a graph
     ```
-    - and hence this is how we use UNION-FIND to detect cycle and find MST for a graph